divvungiellatekno/course-HU-2025/slides.md

 - South Sámi developed based on 30 years old archive recordings from the Norwegian national broadcaster
 - recordings cleaned etc by us
-- released at the end of October, when the speaker would have turned 100 years old
+- released at the end of October 2024, when the speaker would have turned 100 years old
 - voice development and release was supported and encouraged by her sons

 </v-clicks>